Support the Institute

 The Durham IAS promotes innovative, multi-disciplinary research across all the University's subject disciplines.
-Whilst recognising the research strengths of the individual departments at Durham, the Institute is focused on enabling scholars from all disciplines to work together on major research themes, in the belief that this is how new ideas and new thinking emerge.
+Whilst recognising the research strengths of the individual departments at Durham, the Institute is focused on enabling scholars from all disciplines to work together on major research themes, topics or projects, in the belief that this is how new ideas and new thinking emerge.
 The strategic aim of the Institute is to change the way things are imagined and done on a world stage, thereby significantly raising the international reputation and role of the university.

 The Institute's Three Core Strands